imjihuan/fuego/docs/rst_src/Working_with_remote_boards.rst

 ==========================

-If you have an SSH jump server, then you can access machine directly in another lab, using the ssh ProxyCommand in the host settings for a board.
+If you have an SSH jump server, then you can access machine directly in another lab, using the SSH ``ProxyCommand`` in the host settings for a board.

 I found this page to be helpful: